 L1 Fundamentals

-- What is the difference between a workflow and an agent?
-When should you not use an agent (when a workflow / single call is sufficient)?
+Q1: What is the difference between a workflow and an agent?
+When should you **not** use an agent?

 L2 Intermediate

-- How do you handle sparse rewards in long-horizon tasks?
-Why use a difficulty band / dynamic sampling (filter pass-rate )?
+Q4: How do you handle sparse rewards in long-horizon tasks?
+Why use a difficulty band / dynamic sampling?

 L3 Deep Dive

-- Design the reward for a long-horizon coding agent: how do you prevent reward hacking and degeneration (no signal when too hard / too easy)?
+Q6: Design the reward for a long-horizon coding agent: how do you prevent reward hacking and degeneration?

-- What are the three core challenges of web / long-horizon agent training (task scarcity / sparse feedback / policy shift) and how is each mitigated?
+Q7: What are the three core challenges of web / long-horizon agent training and how is each mitigated?

 References